 Not born into a rich merchant's life?
 Didn't have the cushy life of a minor Noble?
 Well, join the crowd.
 Or, in this case, the shadows around the crowds.
 The simple fact is that you probably had a lot of time on your hands.
 Left to your own devices, you wandered the streets and got to know them.
-Maybe you grew up a street urchin, or maybe you just had absentee parents.
 You are dialed into the "Who's who" on the streets.
 The shadier side of life has always been a draw for you, and living on the other side of the law has given you a look through the window into the inner workings of the criminal underworld.